Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

         player_list.append("P1 red")
     elif p == 2:
 ```

-An issue was found when the user doesn't enter a number and just keys *return*.
-No value is passed to the application.
+In early development an issue was found when the user didn't enter a value and just keyed *return*.

-The application crashes as it bypasses the `validate_player_count()` function therefore preventing input from being validated.
+As *no* value was passed to the application it crashed as it bypassed the `validate_player_count()` function.

 *Terminal output*